Exr0nProjects/learn_cpp/README.md

 	- Bitshift instead of multiplying by 2
 6. Cache usage?
 	- Not sure if there's a good way to take advantage of this reliably...
+#### Methods
+1. Find what's wrong
+	- Starting with the input, comment things out until you get WA

 ### Test Cases